cedar-policy/cedar-docs/docs/collections/_policies/level-validation.md

 ## Understanding Level Validation {#level-validation}

-Cedar uses the concept of levels to control how deeply policies can access entity data by traversing entity attributes and tags.
+Cedar uses levels to control how deeply policies can access entity data through entity attributes and tags.
 Each level represents one step of attribute access from the root entities (`principal`, `action`, `resource`, and any entities referenced in the `context`).
 When validating at level `n`, a policy is not allowed to contain a chain of entity dereferencing operations longer than `n`, ensuring that all accessed entity data is reachable in `n` steps from the entity root.
+The slicing procedure can then select only the entities reachable in `n` or fewer steps, ignoring all other data.

 ### Restricted operations

-Level validation specifically restricts entity dereferencing expressions.
-An entity dereferencing expression is any expression that needs to access an entity's data.
+Level validation specifically restricts entity dereferencing expressions - operations that access an entity's data.
-These operation may error or otherwise return an unexpected result when attempting to access the data for an entity that was not included in the authorization request.
+These operations may fail or return unexpected results if they attempt to access data for entities not included in the authorization request, so they need to be restricted in order to be sure a policy doesn't depend on data that the slicing procedure won't collect.

 * **Entity Attribute operations**: Attribute access (`.`) and presence test (`has`) operations on entities require entity data to inspect the attributes of the target expression.
 These operations apply to records where they are not restricted by level validation.
 * **Tag operations**: Tag access (`getTag`) and presence test (`hasTag`) operations require entity data to inspect the tags of the target expression.
 These are binary operator, but level validation only restricts their first operand.